 The Stink Bug, i.e. the brown marmorated invasive pest (BMSB), was accidentally introduced to the US thro Pennsylvania in 1990.
 The first detected NC appearance occurred in Forsyth County in 2009.
-Officially tagged Halyomorpha halys, the brown stinkbug now resides as a widespread pest across the United States, and is a troublesome presence throughout the piedmont and mountain regions of our home state.
+Officially tagged Halyomorpha halys, the brown stinkbug now resides as a widespread pest across the United States.
+They are now found in 44 states including the Carolinas and are a troublesome presence throughout the piedmont and mountain regions of our home state.
 According to papers from the NC State Extension, as of February 2017 this Asian native has confirmed residence in sixty-four of the 100 counties located in North Carolina.

 Although acknowledged as devastating to an extensive selection of food crops, the BMSB tends to establish populations in roadside vegetation, local landscapes and structures – including homes that allow the bugs to ride out the chills of winter.
 Reports from NC homeowners, Metrolina organic gardeners and regional farmers taken from 2010 to 2015 reveal increasing stink bug invasions across the state.
 Late summer tends to be prime season for local stinkbug activity.

 Although stink bugs don’t pose a risk to the health of you or your family members, they are considered nuisance pests.
 During the spring and summer months, stink bugs take up residence in gardens and will feast heavily on vegetation.
 In fact, stink bugs have been attributed to causing significant damage to commercial farms by destroying fruit crops.
 Females will lay their eggs on plants, and both larvae and adults consume plant juices, fruits and vegetables.

 Perhaps you are among those Charlotte homeowners who are starting to spot these pesky little insects on your window screens.
 Maybe some have already entered your Charlotte home.
 Fall is growing near, which means they may begin invading your home for the winter.